surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 We think the Surge modulation matrix model is really great!
 And it would be great if we could extend it to other modules.
-In order to do that, we include a mod matrix module which is simply a collection of knobs which are centers plus modulation targets and the associated modulation output.
-You can use this to generate 8 re-mixed modulations from 4 modulation sources to route to other CV sources.
-(Or, I guess, audio sources if you really wanted)
+In order to do that, we include a mod matrix module which is simply a collection of knobs which output fixed voltage to the associated modulation output.
+Since these knobs are modulation targets, you can use them to generate 8 re-mixed modulations from 4 modulation sources to route to other CV sources.

+Patch output 1 to the destination you want to modulate.
+Then bring the modulation sources you want to use into the mod inputs.
+Then arm the modulators and assign them to knob 1 one by one.
+The opt/alt + 1,2,3,4 shortcuts come in handy here for adjusting the amount of each modulator that goes into the mix.

 <p align="center">
 <img src="./images/modmatrix.PNG" width = "200" alt="Mod Matrix Module">